penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-optimizationweights.md

 ## teachers

-Contains options related to optimizable conditions for teachers.
+It contains options related to optimisable conditions for teachers.

 `teachers`